CodeAsm/teeny-linux/README.md

     * specify IP or DHCP (requires custom iniramfs per vm, maybe just dhcp)
 * get a update system working
 * boot from media instead of direct kernel
+* smaller compiler for inside (TCC, work has started in a branch)

 Most of my research and/or playing is done on a x86_64 Arch Linux system, I asume the reader is skilled enough to translate any commands or hints to their own system or reading other resources to accomplish their own goals.
 This is never ment for production or replacing LFS for example.